Vanar-AI-Excellence-Program/Assignment1-Aatiqa/README.md

 - **Security** - 24-hour verification token expiration, 1-hour password reset token expiration

 ### AI Chat Features
-- **Floating Chat Widget** - Always-accessible AI assistant in bottom-right corner
+- **Floating Chat Widget** - Always-accessible AI assistant in bottom-right corner for all users
 - **Real-time Streaming** - Live AI responses powered by Google Gemini API
 - **Modern Chat UI** - Beautiful message bubbles with user messages in dark blue and AI responses in light grey
+- **Tree-Structured Conversations** - Fork conversations from any message to explore different paths
+- **Conversation Branching** - Create multiple branches from any point in the conversation
+- **Branch Management** - Visual branch selector with icons (🌟 for main, 🌿 for branches)
+- **Conversation History** - Persistent chat history for authenticated users (both regular users and admins)
+- **Guest Mode Support** - Non-authenticated users can chat but conversations aren't saved
+- **User Isolation** - Each user sees only their own conversations and branches
+- **Auto User Switching Protection** - Automatically clears data when switching between different user accounts
 - **Scrollable Chat** - Smooth scrolling through conversation history
 - **Auto-scroll** - Automatically scrolls to new messages
-- **Chat Controls** - Clear chat history and close chat functionality
+- **Chat Controls** - Clear chat history, create new conversations, and close chat functionality
+- **Fork Functionality** - Click "Fork" on any assistant message to create new conversation branches
 - **Responsive Design** - Works perfectly on desktop and mobile devices

 ### UI/UX Features